ElOceanografo/FactorLoadingMatrices.jl/README.md

 chn = sample(mod, NUTS(), 100)
 ```

-Once the sampler finishes, we can extract the posterior for the loading matrix.
-Note that the matrix's nonzero values are stored as a flat vector inside the model, so we have to reconstruct the matrices after the fact.
+Once the sampler finishes running, we can extract the posterior for *L*.
+Note that the matrix is sampled inside the model as a flat vector of its nonzero entries, so we have to reconstruct the loading matrices from those.

 ```julia
 vals_post = Array(group(chn, :vals))